puff-dayo/PyOverlayKit/README.md

 # PyOverlayKit

-This package provides a customizable overlay for PyQt applications, allowing you to create always-on-top windows with adjustable background colors, transparency, and layouts.
+This package provides a customizable overlay for PySide6/PyQt6 applications, allowing you to create always-on-top windows with adjustable background colors, transparency, and layouts.
 Specifically, this package allows these overlays to stay on top of full-screened applications.

 ## Installation